peixiaotan1/Simon_Game/README.md

 # Simon_Game
 A little simon game built with html and javascript.
-\nTo play it by simply open the index.html in browser.
+<br>To play it by simply open the index.html in browser.